RunboxScripts/RunboxKeyboardShortcuts/README.md

 Once installed, press **?** ( Shift + / ) to see a list of available shortcuts.

+Note: I no longer use Runbox, and am looking for a new [organization](https://github.com/RunboxScripts) maintainer for this project.

 ## How to install

 Make sure you meet the requirements below.
 Then click this link: